1631 - 1680: Pilgrims Prosper & Create Lots of "Firsts" in Boston

 Because the Boston's first graveyard, now called King's Chapel Burying Ground, is filling up, the Puritans establish re-purpose a dank corner of Boston Common and establish the Granary Burying Ground.
 In coming decades, it becomes the final home for a number of Revolutionary War heroes.

-A group of members secede from First Church and build the Old South Meeting House, the place where over a hundred years later the Patriots meet secretly to foment rebellion and hatch the Boston Tea Party plot.
+A group of members secede from First Church and build the Old South Meeting House, the place where over a hundred years later the Patriots will meet secretly to foment rebellion and hatch the Boston Tea Party plot.

 In Rhode Island, William Blaxton (by now spelling his name “Blackstone”) dies at age 80 and is buried next to his wife, who died 2 years earlier at age 48, in Lonsdale, Rhode Island.